I hardly used coupons before TLC’S Extreme Couponing show. But after I saw what was possible, it motivated me to try some of their techniques.

-1. Subscribe to the Sunday paper.
+1. Subscribe to several Sunday papers.

 2. Use a coupon clipping service.